 The media doesn’t often focus on the positive, but we still can.
 We need too in order to keep our faith in humanity and to keep from becoming calloused ourselves.

-As I cuddled with my husband late one night last week I was feeling particularly emotional.
-We chatted about this and that and suddenly, through the course of my chatting I had a realization,
+I cuddled with my husband late one night last week I was feeling

 “I don’t know who I am anymore,” I said frustratedly